Schema

 A paginated GET request would have the following URL parameters:

-This will fetch a page with a custom page size, sorted by network_id
+This will fetch a page with a custom page size, sorted by network\_id

-Filtering is available when fetching collections.
 The applied filters are returned as a collection of filters

 While available filters are returned as an array of strings!